 -Don’t panic- this takes a lot of butter, but it is not wasted.

--Melt on low in sauce pan- 1 stick of salted butter or more for more tender mushrooms- you can pour off excess after dish is done & save for another recipe.
+-Melt on low in a saucepan- 1 stick of salted butter or more for more tender mushrooms- you can pour off the excess after the dish is done & save for another recipe.

 – Add to melted butter: